naotokui/RhythmVAE_M4L/README.md

 - Incompatible with folders with names containing special characters such as `[]?*!|@`

 ## TO DO
-- Fix "Max API Timeout" error
+- Windows version
 - ~~save/load functionaly for trained models~~
 - better documentation
-- better UI design!!
-- custom MIDI note number settings
 - add a feature to add random noise to `z`
+- try LSTM
+- add evaluation loss
+- check shuffled indices

 ## Updates